hydevbiz/AstridTitle/README.md

 # AstridTitle

-Welcome to the AstridTitle plugin! 🎉 This plugin allows you to assign and manage custom titles for players on your Minecraft server.
+This plugin allows you to assign and manage custom titles for players on your Minecraft server.

 ## Features
 - **Assign Titles:** Easily assign custom titles to players.